rodneylab/sveltekit-share-buttons/README.md

 > You can preview the built app with `pnpm run preview`, regardless of whether you installed an adapter.
 This should _not_ be used to serve your app in production.

-CREDIT: button sharing code baased on https://github.com/nygardk/react-share by Klaus Nygård.
+CREDIT: button sharing code based on https://github.com/nygardk/react-share by Klaus Nygård.